Are You Facing Foreclosure and Need Help? Look No Further!

 The farther behind the borrower falls, the more difficult it becomes to catch up, since lenders add fees for payments that are 10 to 15 days late.

-In Florida, the pre-foreclosure PROCESS WORKS AS FOLLOW:
+In Hawaii, the pre-foreclosure PROCESS WORKS AS FOLLOW:

 1. NOTICE OF DEFAULT